 Photo: Leslie Robinson

 Maggie Lena Walker was a Black businesswoman and the first woman to open a bank in the US.
 Before starting the St. Luke Penny Savings Bank, she was a teacher, started an insurance company, and was the editor of the St. Luke Herald.
 Walker was born on July 15, 1864, to enslaved parents but died a prominent Southern businesswoman.
-Her primary residence is now a National Historic Site, with over 90 percent of the details original to she lived there.
+Her primary residence is now a National Historic Site, with over 90 percent of the details original to when she lived there.

 The front parlor has two fireplaces, golden cornice boards, gilded crown molding, and chandeliers with ornate golden medallions.
-Walker also had a library with a wall full of books and installed an elevator in the hear of the house when she became wheelchair-bound so that she could access her upstairs bedroom.
+Walker also had a library with a wall full of books and installed an elevator in the rear of the house when she became wheelchair-bound so that she could access her upstairs bedroom.
 An example of Black excellence before the term was coined, Walker used her home as a way to motivate others that homeownership was attainable — over a century later, the property continues to inspire during the site’s daily tours.

 Maggie L. Walker National Historic Site:600 N 2nd St, Richmond, VA 23219